nootkan/classic-press-formspammertrap-plugin/README.txt

 ---

 **🆕 A Special Thank You:**
-The Form Submissions Management System was developed through collaborative effort and community feedback.
+The Form Submissions Management System and Import/Export functionality were developed through collaborative effort and community feedback.
 We appreciate all users who contribute to making this plugin better!

 Thank you for using FormSpammerTrap Contact Form!